NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ## Introduction
 HugeCTR is a high-efficiency GPU framework designed for Click-Through-Rate (CTR) estimation training, which targets both high performance and easy usage.
 Following sections list the performance comparison, supported features and usage information.

-HugeCTR version 2.1 is a major update, which aims to provide a reference design for framework designers and users who has requirements on high performance CTR training.

 Highlighted features of HugeCTR
 * GPU Hashtable and dynamic insertion
 * Multi-node training and very large embedding support
 * Mixed-precision training
 * Training data error check

+## New Features in Version 2.1
+HugeCTR version 2.1 is a major update, which aims to provide a flexible, fast, scalable and reliable solution for CTR Training.
+Framework designers can take it as a reference design for good perforance.

+* Supporting three important networks: Wide and Deep Learning (WDL)[1], Deep Cross Network (DCN)[2], DeepFM [3]
+* A new embedding implementation `LocalizedSlotSparseEmbedding` which reduces memory transactions between GPU and nodes by factor of #gpus.
+* Supporting multiple Embeddings in one network
+* Supporting dense feature input
+* Supporting new layers like: Dropout / Split / Reshape / Multiply / FmOrder2 / MultCross / add
+* Check bits in data reader to enable data check and error skip.
+* L1 / L2 Regularization

 ## Architecture and Supported Networks
 To enable large embedding training, the embedding table in HugeCTR is model parallel and distributed across all the GPUs in a homogeneous cluster, which consists of multiple nodes and multiple GPUs.
 Meanwhile, the dense model is data parallel, which has one copy in each GPU (see Fig.1).

 HugeCTR supports Embedding + MLP like Networks e.g. WDL, DCN, DeepFM, in which Embedding has a three-stage workflow: table lookup, reducing the weights within a slot, concat the weights from different slots (see Fig.3).
 Operations and layers supported in HugeCTR are listed as follows:
 * Multi-slot embedding: Sum / Mean
-* Layers: Concat /  Fully Connected / Relu / BatchNorm / elu
+* Layers: Fully Connected / ReLU / ELU / Dropout / Split / Reshape / Concat / BN / Multiply / FmOrder2 / MultCross / add
 * Optimizer: Adam/ Momentum SGD/ Nesterov
 * Loss: CrossEngtropy/ BinaryCrossEntropy